ibm-cloud-docs/databases-for-postgresql/index.md

 ### Using the command line interface

-The command line interface for {{site.data.keyword.databases-for-postgresql}} is the {{site.data.keyword.cloud_notm}} CLI which provides in interactive terminal interface for your {{site.data.keyword.cloud_notm}} account and your {{site.data.keyword.cloud_notm}} services.
+The command line interface for {{site.data.keyword.databases-for-postgresql}} is the {{site.data.keyword.cloud_notm}} CLI, which provides in interactive terminal interface for your {{site.data.keyword.cloud_notm}} account and your {{site.data.keyword.cloud_notm}} services.
 The cloud databases plug-in extends this functionality to your {{site.data.keyword.databases-for-postgresql}} deployment.
 More information and installation instructions are on the [Using Command line Tools for {{site.data.keyword.databases-for-postgresql}}](./using-ibmcloud-cli.html) page.

 ## Provisioning {{site.data.keyword.databases-for-postgresql}}